Menu

 I am just guessing at openVPN configuration.
 If the firewall and policies are working (which they appear to be based on the packet captures), there isn't much left.
 Maybe I have a bad setting so it doesn't pull in the addressing into routing table?
 I am not sure.
 All I know is traffic isn't making it back on the openVPN interface.

-Quote from: viragomann on Today at 09:19:16 PMTo investigate run a packet capture.
+Quote from: viragomann on March 14, 2026, 09:19:16 PMTo investigate run a packet capture.
 Select all interfaces, at protocol select ICMP and state 8.8.8.8 in the host field.
 Start the capture and try to ping 8.8.8.8.
 Then view the capture (less details).

 You should see the packets on the wifi interface at least.